ayusaini212/business-analytics-excel-projects/README.md

 ## 🙋 About Me

-I'm Ayush Saini, based in Jaipur.
+I'm Ayush Saini, based in Gurugram.
 I've been working in operations at Onixx Studio — a digital marketing agency — where I manage lead data, filter potential clients, and handle day-to-day business operations.

 These projects came out of wanting to go deeper into the data side of operations.
 I'm currently learning SQL and Power BI to add to what I can do with Excel.